humford/MoMathHackathon/README.md

-# MoMath Hackathon 2017: Dr. PIDlove or how I learned to stop worrying and love the feedback
+# MoMath Hackathon 2017: Control Theory, the Math of Self-Driving Cars

-- _Math Exploration_
+- _Math Exploration: Other Stack_
 - Henry Williams and Benjamin Church

 ## The Math